TrakHound/MTConnect.NET/agent/MTConnect.NET-Agent/README.md

 defaultVersion: 2.2
 ```

+#### Device Configuration

+* `devices` - The Path to look for the file(s) that represent the Device Information Models to load into the Agent.
+The path can either be a single file or a directory.
+The path can be absolute or relative to the executable's directory

+#### Module Configuration

+* `modules` - Contains configurations for Agent Modules.
+These configurations are specific to the individual modules and may be customized for custom modules.

 #### Agent Configuration

 * `observationBufferSize` - The maximum number of Observations the agent can hold in its buffer